thevuong/next15-filterlist/STEPS.md

 ### Add a loading spinner to Search.tsx

-- Unconfortable experience in the search.
+- Uncomfortable experience in the search.
 - Progressive enhancement of the base case search with onChange, we want to push to the router.
 Add router, params, and searchParams.
 - Add "use client", newSearchParams, pushRouter.
-We are keeping the state in the URL as a single source of truth, because the state of the app will be reloadable, shareable, and bookmarkable.
 - Using the existing search params because I will be adding more in the next step.
+- We are keeping the state in the URL as a single source of truth, because the state of the app will be reloadable, shareable, and bookmarkable.
-- Add defaultvalue and reset with a key
+- Add defaultvalue and reset with a key.
 - Notice the url is updating later because we are waiting for the await in the table to resolve before routing.
 - As a user, we want to know that something is happening in the app.
 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.